 And though my family assimilated quickly and willfully (no Russian television, few Russian friends), intrinsic differences remained.
 My parents are warm and loving, but they’re also unexpectedly direct, which has caught many Americans off-guard.
 They’re patriotic in a way U.S.-born citizens can never truly understand.
 And yet, there’s still a lingering cynicism that no amount of American positivity can scrub clean.

-There are also the cultural mainstays of Soviet life my parents could never entirely forget—nor did they want to.
+There are also the cultural mainstays of Soviet life my parents can never entirely forget—nor do they want to.
 Vladimir Vysotsky is the music of their youth, and I’ve never seen them feel music so intensely as when they’re listening to one of his songs.
 I can’t help but love him, too.
 My mother and I sing patriotic Communist anthems on long car trips.
 We register the dangerous naiveté of the lyrics, but the act of singing the songs—my mother and I, together—transforms them into something comforting.

 My parents never took to processed American food, and our table, even at Thanksgiving, is laden with celebratory Russian dishes like caviar, smoked meats, eggplant dips and beet salads.
 Russian culture, at least in major cities like Moscow and St. Petersburg, was remarkably homogeneous under Communist rule.
-The food, the music, and the movies were all scarce, and so cultural “favorites” are everyone’s favorites, which is why, perhaps, it is so easy to bond with fellow Russian immigrants.
+The food, the music, and the movies are all scarce, and so cultural “favorites” are everyone’s favorites, which is why, perhaps, it is so easy to bond with fellow Russian immigrants.
 True counterculture was reserved for the truly subversive.

 During an internship interview my senior year of college, the coordinator uttered the name atop my resume.